adobe/bot_army/README.md

 See `BotArmy.Bot` and `BotArmy.BotManager` and `BotArmy.Actions` for more details.

 ## What if I want to make trees with a GUI editor?

 No problem, check out the [Behavior Tree Editor](https://git.corp.adobe.com/BotTestingFramework/behavior_tree_editor) to make json files that you can parse with `BotArmy.BTParser.parse!/2`.
-You export your actions with `mix bots.extract_actions`.
+You can export your actions with `mix bots.extract_actions`.

 ![Behavior Tree Editor
 example](https://git.corp.adobe.com/BotTestingFramework/behavior_tree_editor/blob/master/preview.png?raw=true)

 ## Release the bots!